mardelmariam/nvidia_cuda_tensorflow/README.md

 nvcc -V
 ```

 Your GPU should be on the list.
 If not, some bugs appear.
-Many of them are related to cuDNN files.
+Maybe they are related to missing cuDNN files.

 ## 8. Install Tensorflow on Anaconda